-I’ve been working on an
+I’ve been working on a load-balancer that combines

 In my line of thought, I wondered: if I’m going to redirect the traffic by changing the destination address of the packets, that means that I’ll need somehow to have a different internet set up in the machine where I could put processes listening on those addresses.